coda/packs-sdk/docs/guides/blocks/cards.md

 ### Body

-The card body can include a short snippet of content, which appears under the title (and subtitle if defined).
+The card body can include a snippet of content, which appears under the title (and subtitle if defined).

 TODO: Image highlighting card snippet